Ragnacodes/Legato-Backend/docs/api/connection.md

 ### /api/users/:username/connection/delete/:id `DELETE`
-delete the connection with id.
+To delete the connection with id.
 - Response
     ```json
     {